 The participants in this research were selected taking into account the geographical, climatic, cultural, social, and religious diversity of different regions and from all over the country; therefore, the obtained results can be generalized to the general population in Iran.
-As illustrated by the variables were recognized results.
-11 community-based prerequisites for disaster management, including legal obligation, public sensitization, strategic planning, participation, social capacity building, cohesion and empathy, action (prevention, preparedness, needs assessment, planning, response), formation and development of specialized teams, logistics and equipment forecasting, preparation, and attention to geographical conditions.
+As illustrated by the variables were recognized as results, 11 prerequisites for community-based management, including legal obligation, public sensitization, strategic planning, participation, social capacity building, cohesion and empathy, action (prevention, preparedness, needs assessment, planning, response), formation and development of specialized teams, logistics and equipment forecasting, preparation, and attention to geographical conditions.